Azure-Samples/linux-postgres-migration/modules/2-deploy-linux-postgresql-infrastructure.md

 Unlike the virtual machine, you haven't associated Azure Database for PostgreSQL with any virtual network.
 You retain the option of accessing Azure Database for PostgreSQL over the public internet, which is useful for dev/test scenarios.

 To provide both security and flexibility, you enable access from the virtual machine via its virtual network by using a private endpoint.
 The private endpoint allows the virtual machine to access the database without exposing it to the public internet.

-Read more about private endpoints in [Azure Database for PostgreSQL - Flexible Server networking with Private Link][docs-url-16].
+Read more about private endpoints:
+- [Azure Database for PostgreSQL - Flexible Server networking with Private Link][docs-url-16].

 Here, the private endpoint has been created for you using Bicep.